yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/installation.md

 ## Next Steps

-Now you're ready to start building your agent systems with CoMA!
+Now you're ready to start building your agent systems with CMA!
 Continue to the next section to learn how to create your first project.

 <div style="text-align: center; margin: 2rem 0;">
     <a href="../creating-a-new-project" class="indigo-button">